Manage Your Business

 In the following stories, Chase looks at different ways to take advantage of the holiday surge:

 Managing the seasonal cash drain can be challenging—especially if you haven't planned ahead of time.
 Between inventory, marketing, holiday bonuses and client gifts, expenses run high and bank accounts dip.
-These tips will help you minimize the impact—even with the holiday season in full swing.
+These tips will help you minimize the impact.

 Don't let criminals rain on your holiday parade.
 These six steps can help you protect your business, and your customers, from theft and fraud—during the holiday season, and throughout the coming year.